xwzappest/guide/ticktick/ticktick_web_app/how_to_set_time_format.md

-##How to set Time Format?
+###How to set Time Format?
-Click the avatar on top right corner to enter “Settings” and click  “Preferences”, then you can choose “12 Hour” or “24 Hour”as the time format of TickTick.
+1.Click the avatar on top right corner.

+2.Enter “Settings” and click “Preferences”.

+3.Choose “12 Hour” or “24 Hour” as the time format of TickTick.